MelissaHarper/rewards-points-exercise/README.md

 The website template can be found at [toolplate.com](https://www.tooplate.com/view/2137-barista-cafe).
 It was initially a Bootstrap 5 HTML layout template that I tweaked to use within a React JS app.

+As on other projects, I would typically have the user sign in to see their rewards points and include authorization with a call to the backend.
+The endpoint would look something like "api/users/${userId}/points".
+For the sake of demonstration simplicity, here you'll simply enter a customer number between 1 and 50.

+I've included on the single page, an example of a customer view for rewards points as well as the view an admin might use to see rewards points from a single customer or from all customers.

+While the scenario includes only a three month period, I chose to write the code to be flexible in accepting any period of time and/or any three month period, dynamically rendering the months provided in the data.

 ## Scenario

 - A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.